ioos/bio_data_guide/datasets/README.md

 Each subdirectory here should have a README file which will give further information about the data, documentation, and code that might be included in the dataset's directory.

+Each folder in this directory can get built into a chapter of the "Darwin Core Guide" book.
+For info on how to make that work see `CONTRIBUTING.md`.

 # Other Linked datasets
 Datasets not included in this directory but still also good to look at are linked below: